-- 8.1 In circumstances where the University becomes aware of an allegation of academic misconduct against a student after they have been granted an award, retrospective action can be taken.
-Such cases will always be considered by an Assessment Disciplinary Panel. - 8.2 If the ADP decides that misconduct has occurred, they will apply a penalty equivalent to that which would have been applied had the student still been enrolled on the course. - 8.3 If the student is expelled the ADP will recommend that Academic Board rescind the student's award, and no opportunity for further reassessment will be provided.
-If a lesser penalty is applied, but that penalty includes the removal of credits in which misconduct occurred, the ADP will ask Academic Board to rescind the award and consider whether reassessments should be granted to potentially allow the student to regain the award.
-Reassessments will normally only be granted where the misconduct is identified within 12 months of the award being made.
+- In circumstances where the University becomes aware of an allegation of academic misconduct against a student after they have been granted an award, retrospective action can be taken.
+Such cases will always be considered by an Assessment Disciplinary Panel. - 8.2 If the ADP decides that misconduct has occurred, they will apply a penalty equivalent to that which would have been applied had the student still been enrolled on the course.

+- 8.3 If the effect of the penalty results in failure of the programme, the ADP will recommend that the award is revoked, and no opportunity for further reassessment will be provided.
+If a lesser penalty is applied, but that penalty includes the removal of credits in which misconduct occurred, the ADP will ask for the award to be revoked and consider whether reassessments should be granted to potentially allow the student to regain the award.
+Reassessments will normally only be granted where the misconduct is identified within 12 months of the award being made. - 8.4 Any decision to revoke an award will be made by the University Registrar on behalf of Academic Board.

-9. Reviews
+Reviews